rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 5: Left rotation

 Problem Statement:A Left rotation operation on a circular array shifts each of the array's elements 1 unit to the left.
 The elements that fall off the left end reappear at the right end.
 Given an integer d , rotate the array that many steps to the left and return the result.

+📌Day 6: Insert Element into Sorted List

+Problem Statement: An insertion operation on a sorted array shifts elements to place a new value in its correct position.
+Given a sorted list with an unsorted element at the end, insert it into its correct position by shifting elements as needed and print the array after each shift or insertion.